 In the construction industry, the design-build is an often-used project delivery method.
 Also known as EPC (engineering, procurement, construction), the design-build approach lets a single team complete the project from scope development to construction, thereby ensuring improved project delivery performance in terms of cost, schedule, and quality.

-However, to realize the benefits, project owners and contractors need to understand when to use the design-build method and its suitability for schedule-driven projects.
+However, to realize the benefits, project owners and contractors must understand when to use the design-build method and its suitability for schedule-driven projects.
 Below, we describe project scenarios where a design-build approach might be preferred and the benefits of choosing the right EPC contractor to execute a capital project.

-Let’s look at some of the key aspects of an industrial project that helps project owners and contractors determine when to use the design-build method.
+Let’s look at some of the key aspects of an industrial project that help project owners and contractors determine when to use the design-build method.

 Project Size